econ-ark/econ-ark-tools/Virtual/README.md

 * Use the [XUBUNTARK-MAX](#MIN-or-MAX) ISO image file described below
    * Follow the rest of the instructions below

-#### Hybrid

-This option embeds the "Docker" option because docker is installed as part of the MAX software suite.
+n.b.: This option embeds the "Docker" option because docker is installed as part of the MAX software suite.
 So you can do all the Docker stuff from inside your VM

 ### In-Between